blackgear/ingrex_lib/README.md

 You can copy the cookies with this format from Chrome's F12.

 The comm.py shows how to write a simple COMM monitor.

+The field.py shows how to write a simple Map infomation downloader.